State of fintech and real estate to kick off 2018

-The first full business week of 2018 is flying by while I’m swamped ramping up a new job, but I’m taking a moment to write a few notes on the current state of fintech and consumer finance.
-This is the set up for the year as I see it:
+The first full business week of 2018 is flying by, but I’m taking a moment to write a few notes on the current state of fintech and consumer finance.
+The trends at play go way beyond mortgage, and here is the set up for the year as I see it:

 1. Consumers are starting to trust tech and fintech firms more than legacy banks.
 A Bain & Co. survey found that almost 60% of U.S. bank customers are willing to try a credit card, deposit account, investment, or mortgage from tech firms they already use, and this number jumps to 73% for 18-34 year olds.

 2. Because of this trend, nonbank lenders have earned tons of customers in recent years and now have controlling market share in making home purchase loans to consumers, with their home purchase loan market share at 51% vs. 36% for large depository banks (CHART).